How Do You Measure Backlog

 Almost everyone would agree that backlogs of incident investigations and corrective actions are BAD.
 Imagine if you have another accident while you are waiting for a corrective action to be completed.

-Therefore a measurement of the backlog could be used as a performance measure.
+Therefore, the measurement of the backlog could be used as a performance measure.

 But how do you measure “backlog”?